Shehzada Dhami

 actor.
-He is known for his role in Yeh Rishta Kya Kehlata Hai, Shubh Shagun, Yehh jadu hai jinn ka and for his participation in the Indian reality show, Bigg Boss 18.
+He is known for his role in Yeh Rishta Kya Kehlata Hai, Shubh Shagun, Yehh jadu hai jinn ka and his participation in Bigg Boss 18.

 Career

 Dhami started his career in 2020 with StarPlus's fantasy drama series Yehh Jadu Hai Jinn Ka!, where he played Rehan Khan.
 In 2021, he played Paramjeet "Param" Singh Gill in Colors TV's Choti Sarrdaarni, following its generation leap.
 However, he quit the series and In the same year, he released his first song which was self-titled as Shehzada.

 In 2022, he played Shubh Jaiswal in Dangal TV's Shubh Shagun opposite Krishna Mukherjee.
 From 2023 to 2024, he played Armaan Poddar in StarPlus's Yeh Rishta Kya Kehlata Hai.